 Once the deletion procedure is finished, re-install the eSIM on your iPhone from scratch.

-Solution 14: Common solutions to fix eSIM card does not work on iPhone
+Solution 14: Common solutions to fix an eSIM card that does not work on an iPhone

 One of the common reasons is related to configuration and compatibility.
-So, in case eSIM isn’t working on your iPhone, make sure to check the following.
+So, if eSIM isn’t working on your iPhone, make sure to check the following:

 Solution 15: Factory Reset iPhone (Attention!)